vivek-gurumoorthy/bikesharing/README.md

 ### Trips by Day of Week and Hour
 <img width="1012" alt="Screen Shot 2022-10-20 at 9 46 18 AM" src="https://user-images.githubusercontent.com/108832056/196966042-77bd8679-89ce-460f-80ec-29d085f12f64.png">
+Generally, it appears most Citibike usage occurs in the early morning or late afternoon on weekdays, while on weekends it can be spread more evenly throughout the day.

 | Male Riders  | Female Riders | Riders of Unknown Gender |
 | ------------- | ------------- | ------------- |
 |<img width="491" alt="Screen Shot 2022-10-20 at 9 49 34 AM" src="https://user-images.githubusercontent.com/108832056/196966915-ce44b320-1aa7-4362-aafa-24c68763e2dc.png">| <img width="506" alt="Screen Shot 2022-10-20 at 9 47 47 AM" src="https://user-images.githubusercontent.com/108832056/196966413-81f4407d-4387-4d6f-a100-962a2a894467.png">| <img width="511" alt="Screen Shot 2022-10-20 at 9 50 34 AM" src="https://user-images.githubusercontent.com/108832056/196967200-cf962bbd-9a28-49fd-83b3-c1374b8a1ae1.png">
+This heatmap overall shows similar results as the previous heatmap when it comes to male and female customers, as evidenced by peaks in early morning and late afternoon.
+During the weekend, it appears that the Citibike records a disproportionate number of riders of unknown gender, perhaps due to influx of riders who are just temporarily visiting the city over that weekend.

 ### User Trips by Gender by Weekday
 <img width="1001" alt="Screen Shot 2022-10-20 at 9 54 14 AM" src="https://user-images.githubusercontent.com/108832056/196968166-00e1f4cb-2f5c-49c7-a2b1-62302a3dca57.png">